Third-order exceptional point in an ion-cavity system

 In conclusion, we have theoretically explored the emergence of EP3 and a measurement method in an ion-cavity system.
-In the lambda-type level configuration the EP3 appears in the parameter space of $g$ and $\Omega$.
+In the lambda-type level configuration, the EP3 appears in the parameter space of $g$ and $\Omega$.
 The eigenvalues of $H_{\rm{nH}}$ are obtained through fitting the cavity-transmission spectrum.
 Our work provides interesting possibilities to investigate the non-Hermitian physics in the ion-cavity setting.

+The supplementary material consists of five sections.
+The first part consists of the derivation of $H_{\rm{nH}}$.
+The second one includes eigenvalues and eigenvectors of $H_{\rm{nH}}$ at the EP3.
+Quantum Monte Carlo simulation is described in the third section, followed by the next part addressing the derivation of Eq.~\eqref{eq:transmission}.
+The material closes with the simulations with actual values of a $^{40}$Ca$^{+}$ ion.

 We thank Kyungwon An for insightful comments.
-This work has been supported by BK21 FOUR program and Educational Institute for Intelligent Information Integration, National Research Foundation (Grant No.~2019R1A5A1027055 and Grant NO.~2020R1I1A2066622), Institute for Information \& communication Technology Planning \& evaluation (IITP, Grant No.~2022-0-01040), Samsung Science and Technology Foundation (SSTF-BA2101-07, SRFC-TC2103-01) and Samsung Electronics Co., Ltd. (IO201211-08121-01).
+This work has been supported by BK21 FOUR program and Educational Institute for Intelligent Information Integration, the National Research Foundation (Grant Nos.~2019R1A5A1027055 and~2020R1I1A2066622), the Institute for Information \& communications Technology Planning \& Evaluation (IITP, Grant No.~2022-0-01040), the Samsung Science and Technology Foundation (Grant Nos.~SSTF-BA2101-07 and~SRFC-TC2103-01), and the Samsung Electronics Co., Ltd. (Grant No.~IO201211-08121-01).

-Our data are available at https://doi.org/10.5281/zenodo.7821387.
+The data that support the findings of this study are openly available at https://doi.org/10.5281/zenodo.7821387.

 \onecolumngrid